The Evolution of Security Camera Technology

 - Built-in privacy zones and masking

-- Automated compliance with regulations like GDPR
+- Compliance with data protection laws like GDPR

-- Encryption and enhanced data protection
+- Encryption and secure data handling

-- Transparent AI decision-making
+- Transparent and ethical AI decision-making

 Conclusion

 The security camera has evolved from a simple monitoring tool to an intelligent system capable of analyzing complex situations and even predicting potential threats.
-This transformation represents not just technological advancement but a fundamental shift in how we approach security.
+This transformation reflects not just technological advancement but a fundamental shift in how we approach security.